-The IPCC territorial (or production-based) approach to emissions accounting is widely used for national emissions accounting but is also criticised (Schulte & Donnellan, 2012; Peters & Hertwich, 2008) as it does not account for emissions embodied in international trade and transportation and exacerbates the process of carbon leakage (Schulte & Donnellan, 2012).
+The Intergovernmental Panel on Climate Change (IPCC) territorial (or production-based) approach in emissions accounting is widely used for national emissions accounting but is also criticised (Schulte & Donnellan, 2012, (Peters & Hertwich, 2008) as it does not account for emissions embodied in international trade and transportation and exacerbates the process of carbon leakage (Schulte & Donnellan, 2012).
 The territorial approach to emissions accounting is incomplete as it does not capture all emissions along the value chain.
-The alternative method is a consumption-based LCA approach to emissions accounting, which incorporates emissions associated with final domestic consumption as well as associated imports (Boitier, 2012).
+The alternative method is consumption-based LCA approach to emissions accounting, which incorporates emissions associated with final domestic consumption as well as associated imports (Boitier, 2012).